 “Are you trying to tell me the rules of my bar?”
 Charlie stooped and pulled a bat out from under the bar.
 “This is fucking Kansas.
 Kid’s don’t drink in bars in Kansas.
 Now, get the fuck out before I call the cops.”

 I stood now and walked up behind my dad.
-I was, in a sense, hiding behind him.
+I was hiding, using him as a shield.
 “Come on, dad,” I said, tugging at his jacket.
 “Let’s go.”
 My throat hurt.
 The words came out guttural and unsure.
 “Let’s just go.”
 I wanted more than ever to disappear.
 Ftttt . . . gone.

 “No,” he said, “there’s the principle of the thing.”
 He turned to Charlie.
 “There’s no reason to make this a big deal.
 We’ll just have a drink and go.”